antirez/freakwan/README.md

     !addkey bob abcd1234

-(Note: they need to use much longer and unguessable key!
+(Note: they need to use much longer and hard to guess key!
 A good way to generate a key is to to combine a number of words and numbers together, or just generate a random 256 bit hex string with any available tool).

-Now, Alice will be able to send messages to Bob, and the other way around, just typing:
+Now, Alice will be able to send messages to Bob, or the other way around, just typing:

     #bob some message